-Exams: There will be one midterm exam held during class time and one final exam as scheduled by the University Registrar.
-All exams in this course will be in-person.
+Exams: There will be two exams held during class time and no final exam.
+All exams in this course will be inperson and may be delivered in the form of an oral exam.
 No electronic devices (such as laptops/cellphones/tablets/smart watches, etc.) are allowed during quizzes/exams.
 No recording devices shall be allowed during class or examinations.